Cap design notes

 Working notes for translating the MKFC mark onto a royal blue cap (royal blue #013087, Pantone 286 C).
 Supplements the main Branding guide — refer there for the canonical palette, typography, and logo rules.

-Colour translation for a royal blue cap
+Colour roles on a royal blue cap

 |---|---|

-| Background | Cap royal blue |
+Cap royal blue showing through (no thread) |

 Layout and proportions